PowerShell/Community-Blog/Posts/2022/07/cheat-sheet-console-experience.md

 Well, PowerShell takes that a step further:
 You only need to type a parameter so far until there's only one possibility what parameter it could be.

-Using the example above with "ConvertTo-Csv", there is only a single parameter that starts with "D", so that's enough to specify it.
+Using the example above with `ConvertTo-Csv`, there is only a single parameter that starts with "D", so that's enough to specify it.

 > Actually, there is a common parameter named "Debug", but those don't count here.